digitag1971/MAAS/README.md

 - Tommaso Venturini - architect/engineer - rammed earth specialist
 - Marco Palma - computational designer - TUWien & Co-de-iT

-## Possible Workshops or Seminars
+## Possible Workshops and Seminars
-A series of workshops is proposed as a practical way to engage with the MAAS project.
+A series of workshops/seminars could be proposed as a practical way to engage with the MAAS project.
 These workshops would offer a **design and hands-on experience** for 12-15 participants, divided into groups focusing on both the **design of kit components and the prototyping of different kit sets**.
 The workshop structure would emphasize **a feedback loop between the digital modeling of kit parts and their assemblage strategies, and physical prototyping** to test these ideas in reality.

 ### Topics
 Participants in the workshops will dig into various relevant topics: